hyperknot/openfreemap/website/text.md

 There is no technical reason why vector tile hosting should cost as much as it does today.
 Vector tiles are just static files.
 OK, serving 300 million files is not easy, but at the end of the day, they are just files.

-Financially, the plan is to keep renting Hetzner servers until they cover the bandwidth.
+Financially, the plan is to keep renting servers until they cover the bandwidth.
 I believe it can be self-sustainable if enough people subscribe to the support plans.

 If this project helps you save on your map hosting costs, please consider subscribing to a support plan!